wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ## Block templates

 Sometimes you want to load default blocks when creating a new post.
-Block templates allow to specify a default initial state for an editor session.
-Use the argument `template` when [registering the post type](https://developer.wordpress.org/reference/functions/register_post_type):
+Block templates allow specifying a default initial state for an editor session.
+Use the argument `template` when [registering the post type](/custom-post-types/):

 `'template'              => [
     ['meta-box/{$block_id}']